 6 luxury mini meru style tents with a total of 12 beds and a Fully enclosed Family cottage (additional 4 pax)

 Number of Guides Rooms:

 Generator power, battery charging facilities available in main area

-Game drives, walking, bird watching, night drives, mokoro safaris and cultural tours of local villages
+Game drives, walking, bird watching, night drives, mokoro safaris (seasonal, when water levels permit) and cultural tours of local villages

 All year round